Get

 What Are the Signs of Tick Paralysis in Dogs?

 After a tick attaches and spreads the toxin to your dog, signs will start to develop anywhere from 3–9 days later.
-At first, you may notice a change to your dog’s bark and the incoordination of their hind legs.
+At first, you may notice a change in your dog’s bark and the incoordination of their hind legs.
 This will often look like hind leg weakness, crossing the limbs, scuffing the limbs, and/or having trouble getting up/down in the back.
-These signs quickly progress to difficulty breathing, gagging, coughing, vomiting and then complete paralysis.
+These signs quickly progress to difficulty breathing, gagging, coughing, vomiting, and then complete paralysis.
 Within days, your dog may be recumbent (unable to get up and/or move on their own), have dilated pupils with difficulty breathing, and an inability to eat and drink.

 When these signs begin, a thorough search over your dog for the presence of a tick still attached is needed.
 If you are unable to find any ticks still attached, oftentimes you will find the remnants of a tick bite.
 This is a small, circular, and sometimes crusted red crater in the skin, typically about the size of a fingertip.
 There should be no hair loss and/or itching associated with a tick bite.